For 4 bonus sights watch the video below...

 We've selected some of the best hotels in Rome for you as well - I love the one with the oranges and I know you will too - click here to see what I'm talking about.

 One of the most impressive sights you'll ever see and possibly the best preserved of all Roman buildings.
 When you consider this construction dates back to around the time of Christ you can only marvel at the skill of the builders and the architects.

-It is impressive outside, but walk inside and you are left open-mouthed and gasping in wonder at the huge dome rising up above... seemingly to the heavens.
+It is impressive outside, but walk inside the huge wooden doors and you are left open-mouthed and gasping in wonder at the huge dome rising up above... seemingly to the heavens.
 Even today such a dome would be a huge challenge to construct.

 Our tip is to visit in the winter months and get there early before the crowds.
 That way you can get to contemplate this incredible place in relative peace.
 You can almost hear the roar of the crowd, the cries of the gladiators and feel the stories of many centuries.
 Moving, sad and inspiring all at once.

-Technically not in Rome but in the Vatican City and the largest and greatest of all Christian churches.
+Technically, not in Rome but in Vatican City, the largest and greatest of all Christian churches.
 The center of the faith for Catholics and a sight of pilgrimage for Christians of all denominations.
-Whether you are Catholic or not it doesn't matter, this church will move you immensely and touch your soul for certain..
+Whether you are Catholic or not, it doesn't matter; this church will move you immensely and touch your soul for certain.

 Visit the Pieta sculpture by Michelangelo while visiting St. Peter's.
 The sculpture is located in the first chapel to your right after entering, and it is one of the most beautiful works by a human being that you will ever see.
 Some say God's hand guided that of Michelangelo.
 Its beauty and poignancy are overwhelming.